Proudly supported by

 The Back to School (BTS) initiative is part of the Rural Education Australia Program.
 This program helps rural, regional and remote students to access quality educational experiences by providing $50 gift vouchers which are redeemable for items such as school uniforms, clothing, shoes, school bags and stationery items necessary to start the school year.

-It is funded by various Trusts and Foundations, in particular the Sidney Myer Fund whose generosity has been the financial backbone of the program.
+It is funded by various Trusts and Foundations who generously provide the financial backing for the program.

 Working through local community organisations, Back to School is a practical, positive program that makes a real difference in the lives of children by providing $50 gift vouchers from Target or local retailers, to students in need.